rwhite5279/HelloWorld/README.md

 1. clone the HelloWorld repository to a convenient location on your computer.
 2. Edit the project

-    a. create a folder identified by your class username (ie. your username in our course--konjoyanl, for example-- not your GitHub username)
+    1. create a folder identified by your class username (ie. your username in our course--**konjoyanl**, for example-- not your GitHub username)
-    b. in that folder, create a text document called `helloitsme.txt`.
+    2. in that folder, create a text document called `helloitsme.txt`.
 That document doesn't need to have any text in it.

 3. Commit your edit to the local repository on your computer (using standard git commands).
 4. Push your commit back to the repository on the server.
 You